bcbnz/matplotlib-pgfutils/doc/file_tracking.md

 other text files; `.npy` files are opened through a separate mechanism which appears to still get tracked.
 Nonetheless, it is recommended you import and call `setup_figure` at the very start of your script.

+For an example of using this file tracking in a build system, see the [latexmk integration](latexmk.md) document.